 Always check the fishing laws and rules for the area you will be fishing as the rules change throughout the state.

 Fishing on frozen lakes is more dangerous than typically in the summer.
 There is a risk of hypothermia if the correct measures are not taken.

 Check with locals if it's safe to go out on the ice.
 Only go out on a lake if the ice is thick enough for ice fishing.
 Ice should be at least four inches thick; otherwise, it's not suitable to support the weight of someone walking on it.

 If you have no experience with ice fishing, hire a guide to help you navigate the ice and keep you safe.

 Safety is paramount when you go ice fishing.
-Plan your trip and check on weather forecasts, so you are prepared when you arrive.
+Plan your trip and check weather forecasts to prepare when you arrive.

 Try to go out on the lake with someone.
 If you go alone, tell a friend or family member where you are going and take a phone so you can contact them if needed.

 Being safe will make your trip much more enjoyable.

 Popular Questions People Ask About Ice Fishing in Maine

 Here is a list of questions that many people ask about ice fishing in Maine.